CHAPTER 7 ACADEMIC PROGRAMS AND CURRICULUM

 Departments considering the development of a new academic program should discuss the proposed program with the dean and the provost and vice chancellor for Academic Affairs.
 UW System policies related to program planning, delivery, review, and reporting are detailed in UW System Administrative Policy 102.
 Specifically, UW System Administrative Policy 102, Section 2 outlines the approval process for developing and implementing new academic degree programs.
 Additional information including the UW Board of Regents Program Authorization Guide and program budget templates are available at: https://www.wisconsin.edu/program-planning/.

-Once UW System approval is obtained, proposals for new undergraduate majors should be prepared according to the instructions on the Program Revision Form.
+Once UW System approval is obtained, proposals for new undergraduate majors should be prepared according to the instructions on the Program Form.